FIELDWORK SUMMARY GUIDELINES 2023-2024

 Eight of your courses at the College of Mount St. Vincent require fieldwork hours to meet New York State requirements for Teacher Certification.

-Fieldwork experience must be within your certification area only (Pre-Nursery through Grade 2).
+Fieldwork experience must be within your certification area only (Pre-Kindergarten through Grade 2).
 Thus, the classroom must be learning at an academic level of grade 2 or below.

 (Please Note: STUDENT TEACHING must be done at actual grade level, meaning students cannot be older than 7 years of age.)